Cerebus Checklist: Other Dave Sim & Gerhard Stuff

 • Saturday Night: November 2003.
 An insert with the Canadian newspaper "The National Post".
 A 5 page interview, has a full page color picture of Dave & Ger.
 Interview entitled "Comic Book Anti-Hero".

 • Scarce #38: Winter 1993.
-An excellent french fanzine about comics.
+An French magazine about comics.
 This issue contains a 7 page interview with Dave.

 • Sez Who?! #2: January 1995, published by Dark Dimensions Publications, with an "In-depth Look At Cerebus" that is 2 articles on Cerebus for a total of 19 pages plus the cover.